Getting Started

 Commands:

 The CLI includes an "init" command which will create a basic structure on the working directory.
-But before we can issue the init command we need to create a settings file under the name local.cli.json on our settings folder.
+But before we can issue the init command, we need to create a settings file under the name local.cli.json in our settings folder.

 mkdir settings && \